newfies-dialer/newfies-dialer/docs/source/user-guide-doc/customer_panel.rst

 .. image:: ../_static/images/customer/update_contact.png
     :width: 1000

-To import bulk contacts into phonebook, click on ``Import``.
-From where you can upload contacts via a CSV file under logged in user's phonebook.
+To import bulk contacts into a phonebook, click on ``Import``. where you can upload contacts via a CSV file under a logged in user's phonebook.

 **URL**: